• Skip to main content

 This gorgeous photo and recipe from Bianca Zapatka shows what the interior of a seared vegan scallop looks like.
 I love how it surrounded by gorgeous twirled pasta with lemon-garlic vegan butter and pops of vibrant green.
 This would make a cozy and delicious dish for a night in with a glass of wine!

-A vegan scallop dish with pasta.
+A plant-based scallop dish with pasta.

 Vegan Scallops | Photo and recipe by Bianca Zapatka